Otto Wilhelm Sonder: Herbarium

 From a young age, Sonder showed considerable interest and skill in Botany.
 He often embarked on botanical excursions in his local area early in the morning before heading to work at the pharmacy.
 Throughout his life, Sonder met and conversed with many eminent botanists of the era.
-He amassed an extensive botanical collection that contained hundreds of thousands of specimens representing all major plant groups and spanning all parts of the globe.
+He amassed an extensive botanical collection that contained hundreds of thousands of herbarium specimens representing all major plant groups and spanning all parts of the globe.
 The collection is particularly significant for its South African specimens, as well as those from tropical South America and India.
 It also contains thousands of type specimens.
 After the collection grew too large for him to manage on his own, Sonder began the process of selling it to interested parties.
 Early on, he made an agreement with his friend and then the Director of the National Herbarium of Victoria Ferdinand von Mueller that Mueller would buy the herbarium for 1200 pounds sterling.
 However, when Mueller struggled to procure the funds, several other institutions enquired about the collection.
 Between late 1874 and early 1875, Sonder worked his way through the entire collection, sorting material and remounting specimens where needed.
 In 1875, nine cases of specimens were sent to the Swedish Museum of Natural History.
 Material was also sent to French botanist Jean Michel Gandoger.
 Eventually, the bulk of the collection, consisting of around 250–300,000 specimens, was purchased by the Melbourne Royal Botanic Gardens in 1883.
 These specimens remain in the National Herbarium of Victoria today.